Skip to main

 An assortment of student bisque fired and partially glazed pottery in progress.

-TIME & DATES: Thursdays, 6:00pm to 9:00pm, May 24th to June 27th
+TIME & DATES: Thursdays, 6:00pm to 9:00pm, September 4th to November 6th (No Class September 11th)

 LOCATION: SAVS Room 140